grygy/pv217-microservices-materials/03/README.md

 ## Troubleshooting

 - If you are using IntelliJ, you can run `mvn compile` from IDE Maven plugin under lifecycle.
 Idea has problem of recognizing generated classes.
 Or reload all maven projects.
+  - There is also an option to right-click the generated sources directory and mark it as sources.

 ## Further reading